-Click Project button and select one of the option from the drop down list to create new project, open or save an existing one, define project settings.
+Click the Project button and select one of the options from the dropdown list to create a new project, open or save an existing one, or configure the settings of a project.

-To create new project, click Project button and select New Project.
-When you create a new project you have two options:
+To create a new project, click the Project button, and select New Project.
+When you create a new project, you have two options:

 •Create a new project from scratch by selecting Blank application.

 •Create a project from the template.

 For more information about built-in templates, see About templates.

 With PHPRunner, you can save all your settings in a single project file, so you don't have to go through the individual files every time you need to change something.

 Each project in PHPRunner saves the files to its directory, which contains the following subdirectories:

 •backup - stores backup copies of your project.
 The name of the backup file contains the date and time of its creation (i.e., Project4.2019-11-09 10_08_00.w.zip).